leiweibau/Pi.Alert/README.md

 - [Installation Guide (step by step)](docs/INSTALL.md)
 - [Guide for the first start](docs/FIRST_START_GUIDE.md)
-- If you want to use my version of **Pi.Alert as LXC container**, feel free to check out the [Proxmox VE Helper-Scripts](https://github.com/community-scripts/ProxmoxVE) (originally [tteck/Proxmox (archived)](https://github.com/tteck/Proxmox)).
+- If you want to use **Pi.Alert as LXC container**, feel free to check out the [Proxmox VE Helper-Scripts](https://github.com/community-scripts/ProxmoxVE) (originally [tteck/Proxmox (archived)](https://github.com/tteck/Proxmox)).
 I also support this version, as this Pi.Alert version is used with the exception of initial container creation.
 Updates to the LXC version are also installed from this repository.
 A separate update command is used for this purpose.

 :bulb: <ins>Additional components and information</ins>